dash29062005/yuva-intern/T6_CI_Integration/README.md

 ---

 ## Conclusion
-By integrating a scoped CI pipeline, the project enforces automated quality checks for Task 6 without affecting other internship tasks.
-This improves reliability, reduces manual testing effort, and demonstrates a professional approach to maintaining code quality through automation.
+By integrating a scoped Continuous Integration pipeline, this project enforces automated linting and testing for Task 6 without affecting other internship tasks.
+The CI setup improves code reliability, reduces manual verification effort, and demonstrates a professional approach to maintaining code quality through automation.